NxPKG/khulnasoft-docs/content/tenant/get-started/index.md

 Before using the Tenant API, you need to [create an account](/fundamentals/setup/account-setup/create-account/), [verify your email address](/fundamentals/setup/account-setup/verify-email-address/), and [add your billing information](/fundamentals/setup/account-setup/create-billing-profile/).

-After you sign your partner agreement with Cloudflare, Cloudflare will add [certain entitlements](/tenant/structure/) to your account that allow you to provision and manage custom accounts.
-If you have signed your partner agreement and your account has not yet been enabled, contact `partners@cloudflare.com`.
+After you sign your partner agreement with Khulnasoft, Khulnasoft will add [certain entitlements](/tenant/structure/) to your account that allow you to provision and manage custom accounts.
+If you have signed your partner agreement and your account has not yet been enabled, contact `partners@Khulnasoft.com`.

 ### API access

 You also need to [retrieve your API key](/fundamentals/api/get-started/keys/#view-your-global-api-key) to authenticate your requests to the Tenant API.

-For more details on using the Cloudflare API, refer to our [API overview](/fundamentals/api/).
+For more details on using the Khulnasoft API, refer to our [API overview](/fundamentals/api/).

 ## Step 1 - Create an account